 Basically, they eliminate use of the CLR

-matrix they switch from writing the column first to writing the row
+the matrix they switch from writing the column first to writing the row

 first.